ibm-cloud-docs/BlockStorage/mounting_debian10.md

 {: shortdesc}

 Before you begin, make sure the host that is accessing the {{site.data.keyword.blockstorageshort}} volume is authorized correctly.

+If multiple hosts mount the same {{site.data.keyword.blockstorageshort}} volume without being cooperatively managed, your data is at risk for corruption.
+Volume corruption can occur if changes are made to the volume by multiple hosts at the same time.

+You need a cluster-aware, shared-disk file system to prevent data loss such as Microsoft&reg; Cluster Shared Volumes (CSV), Red Hat Global File System (GFS2), VMware&reg; VMFS, and others.
+For more information, see your host's OS Documentation.
+{: attention}

+It's best to run storage traffic on a VLAN, which bypasses the firewall.
+Running storage traffic through software firewalls increases latency and adversely affects storage performance.
+For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
 {: important}

+Before you start configuring iSCSI, make sure to have the network interfaces correctly set and configured in order for the open-iscsi package to work right, especially during startup time.
+In Ubuntu 20.04 LTS, the default network configuration tool is [netplan.io](https://netplan.readthedocs.io/en/latest/examples/#){: external}.
+For more information about how the ISCSI service works on the Ubuntu OS, see [iSCSI Initiator (or Client)](https://ubuntu.com/server/docs/service-iscsi){: external} Documentation.

 ## Authorizing the host in the UI
 {: #authhostdebi10}